Oct 20 – Nov 4, 2023

 We offer a half-day sightseeing tour of Kolkata this afternoon to allow a relaxed start and some time to rest this morning after the long journey.
 Get a taste of the British influence in India visiting the splendid Victoria Memorial built by Lord Curzon in the early 20th century in memory of Queen Victoria.
 The Kumartuli District (the potter’s quarter) will be abuzz with last-minute preparations for Durga Puja, with master sculptors working around the clock to create clay idols of the Hindu pantheon of deities.
 Time permitting we will also stroll around the New Market area.
-This evening we enjoy welcome drinks and a special Bengali menu at our luxury hotel.
+This evening we enjoy welcome drinks and a special Bengali menu at our five-star hotel.
 (Breakfast / Welcome Dinner Included)

 Kolkata and the Durga Puja